 First and foremost Kenya is known for their safaris that tourists from all over the world come for.
 We timed our visit to Kenya in August specifically so we could go on a safari and also see the wildebeest migration dubbed the 8th wonder of the world.

 We spent a couple days in Nairobi before heading out for our safari.
 In Nairobi we visited an area called the Karen neighborhood that is known for art galleries and trendy cafes and the home of Baroness Karen von Blixen (made famous by the movie Out of Africa with Meryl Streep and Robert Redford).
 Here we visited the Giraffe Centre, a breeding facility for endangered Rothschild giraffes, where a few giraffes still reside and where you can feed these giraffes and even have tea surrounded by them.
 We also visited the Sheldrick Wildlife Trust where orphaned elephants are nurtured and have a safe place to grow up until they are released back into the wild.
-We stopped by the Kazuri Bead Factory where hand-made ceramic jewelry is made and visited Hitesh’s Aunt in Thika, a town outside of Nairobi where we got to tour a local textile mill that makes cotton fabrics.
+We stopped by the Kazuri Bead Factory where hand-made ceramic jewelry is made.
+We also visited Hitesh’s Aunt in Thika, a town outside of Nairobi where we got to tour a local textile mill that makes cotton fabrics.

 After a couple days in Nairobi, and our 4-day safari in Masai Mara, we then flew to the coastal city of Mombasa where we spent time with the family.